PeerHerholz/BIDSonym/README.rst

 			(outputs will be used in quality control).
   --bet_frac [BET_FRAC]
 			In case BET is used for pre-defacing brain extraction, provide a Frac value.
+  --skip_bids_validation
+            Assume the input dataset is BIDS compliant and skip the validation (default: False).
+  -v  BIDS-App version.

 Run it in participant level mode (for one participant):